 A lawful permanent resident is someone who has been granted the right to live in the United States for an indefinite time; possibly their entire life.
 Permanent residents are given what's known as a "green card," which is a photo ID card that proves their status.

-Permanent residence includes the right to work in the U.S. and to petition for close family members (spouse and unmarried children) to receive permanent residence and join you.
-However, your family members will be considered "preference relatives," meaning that only a limited number of immigrant visas are available to such people per year, and a waiting list has thus developed.
-They are likely to spend at least five years on a waiting list before being allowed to enter or remain in the United States or get a green card (though wait times have been less in recent years, with no wait at all for spouses and minor children).
+A grant of permanent residence includes the right to work in the U.S. and to petition for close family members (spouse and unmarried children) to receive permanent residence and join you.
+However, your family members will be considered "preference relatives," meaning that only a limited number of immigrant visas are available to such people per year, and a waiting list has thus developed (based on "priority date").
+They could spend around five years on a waiting list before being allowed to enter or remain in the United States or get a green card (though wait times have been less in recent years, with no wait at all for spouses and minor children).

-Permanent residents remain the citizen of another country.
+Permanent residents remain citizens of another country.
 So every time you travel outside the United States, you must carry the passport of that country with you, as well as your U.S. green card.
 You will use your green card to reenter the United States.

 If you leave the United States with the intention of making your home elsewhere, you will be considered to have abandoned your residence and given up your green card.
 Contrary to popular myth, you can abandon your residence in as little as one day, based on your intentions upon departure.
 However, it's true that immigration authorities will take an especially close look if you spend more than six months outside the United States.

 And if you spend more than a year outside the United States, the authorities will definitely presume that you have abandoned your residence.
 You will have an uphill battle convincing them otherwise.
 If you plan to leave the U.S. for a period exceeding 12 months, it's a good idea to obtain a reentry permit first.